jhead62/Dial4Dough/README.md

 	user.role.gold  = user will have access similar to platinum member (maximum.daily amount -- Limited per Month) user.role.bronze = user will have limited access. (daily.limits[depends on the amount left from primary list])

+	##using Nodejs for expansion to browser apps/Desktop applications.

+	#There are 3 Databases. -- Mongodb - For transfering from AdPad
+		-- firebase? -- Instant Update list -- For platinum and Gold members -- Mongodb -- The list will have some user data, and details of the Ads.

 	##Needs Completion
 	-- Login-- The login page is not functioning properly.